 Program overview

-The Photography program at Niagara College is designed for individuals who have a passion for capturing moments and wish to merge their artistic vision with a career in the digital realm.
-This program awards a 2-Year Diploma and is offered at the Welland campus.
-Students will learn to take various types of photographs, including portraits, commercial images, and fine art, while utilizing the latest digital imaging software for editing and retouching.
-The program emphasizes the development of a unique artistic style and a professional portfolio, preparing graduates for a successful career in photography.
+The Photography program at Niagara College is designed for those who have a passion for capturing the perfect moment and wish to merge their artistic vision with a career in the digital realm.
+This program offers students the opportunity to take various types of photographs, including portrait, commercial, fine art, and event images.
+Utilizing the latest digital imaging software, students will learn to edit and retouch their images effectively.
+The program emphasizes the development of an individual style and a cutting-edge portfolio, preparing graduates for a successful career in photography.

 • Integration of leading-edge digital editing software into the curriculum.